RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign7faq.md

 ### **2. Structure of the FAQ Section**

-You’ll want the FAQ to be **well-organized** and divided into logical categories, so users can quickly find the information they need without scrolling through an overwhelming list.
+Transflower’ll want the FAQ to be **well-organized** and divided into logical categories, so users can quickly find the information they need without scrolling through an overwhelming list.
 Here’s a suggested structure:

 #### **A. Categories for the FAQ Section**

 1. **General Information**
-   - This should include broad information about your service, what you offer, and who your platform is for.
+   - This should include broad information about your service, what Transflower offer, and who Transflower platform is for.
    - **Examples**:
      - What is Full Stack Development?
      - Who is the mentoring service designed for?